runwayml/processing/face_landmarks/README.md

 In the Choose Output section, click on Output and choose HTTP.
 This will tell Runway to direct the output to a local webpage which Processing will query to get the data.

 Take note of the address listed in the Routes box.
-You'll need this for Step xxx.
+You'll need this for Steps 6 and 8.
 It will probably be something like ```http://localhost:8001/data```.

 ## Step 4